leocavalhere6/rest-project-with-spring-boot-java-reactjs/README.md

 - ✅ State management using **React hooks** (`useState`, `useEffect`) and immutability principles
 - ✅ Reusable Components for forms, tables, and headers
 - ✅ Responsive UI with clean **CSS**
-- ✅ Integration with backend API:
+- ✅ Integration with backend API
-  - Login screen integrated with API authentication
-  - Book registration & update forms connected to backend
-  - Book listing with **pagination** and API data loading
-  - Delete & logout fully integrated with backend

 ---